Shop on PrimaryArms.com

 Table of Contents

-While the lower receiver houses many of the rifle’s controls like the trigger and safety selector, the upper receiver is arguably the heart of the rifle, serving as the primary backbone of the rifle while determining much of how the rifle performs.
-No matter if you’re new to owning and building AR-15s or if you own a few already, understanding what to look for in an upper receiver is paramount to building a rifle that emphasizes durability and reliability.
+The lower receiver houses key controls like the trigger and safety selector.
+But the upper receiver serves as the main backbone of the rifle.
+It largely influences the way the rifle handles and performs overall.
+So, whether you’re new to AR-15s or have built many, knowing what to look for in an upper receiver is key to crafting a reliable and durable rifle.

 Understanding AR-15 Upper Receivers